rancher/docs/content/rancher/v2.x/en/cluster-admin/certificate-rotation/_index.md

 4. Click **Save**.

 **Results:** The selected certificates will be rotated and the related services will be restarted to start using the new certificate.

+_Certificate Rotation for v2.1.14 and v2.0.9_

+Certificate Rotation for all services was backported to **v2.1.14** and **v2.0.9**, the following services will be rotated:

+- etcd
+- kubelet
+- kube-apiserver
+- kube-proxy
+- kube-scheduler
+- kube-controller-manager

+Certificates can be rotated through the API using the following steps:

+1. In the **Global** view, navigate to the cluster that you want to rotate certificates.

+2. Select the **Ellipsis (...) > View in API**.

+3. Click on **RotateCertificates**.

+4. Click on **Show Request**.

+5. Click on **Send Request**.

+**Results:** All kubernetes certificates will be rotated.